 It also brings up an important question for those in the public relations profession.
 Fake news reduces the public’s trust in the media, in turn affecting what we do as PR pros.
 If the public doesn’t trust the media, then what good does it do to secure earned media placements for clients?
 No trust equals no value.

 So, how do we in PR manage to do our jobs when faced with the prospect of fake news?
 What can we do to combat false stories?

 First, we ought not to panic.
-Public relations practitioners have long battled the issue of rumors or outright lies circulating about the clients or the brands we represent.
+Public relations practitioners have long battled the issue of rumours or outright lies circulating about the clients or the brands we represent.
 While fake news has taken on a life of its own in recent months, it shouldn’t change our fundamental approach to our work.

 “Stories, whether true or false, can go viral.
 Once that happens, it’s hard to stop the momentum,” said Martin Waxman, President, Martin Waxman Communications and social media professor.
-“But we in PR are trained to handle issues and crises, and that’s the approach we should take when fake news threatens our organization’s reputation.”
+“But we in PR are trained to handle issues and crises, and that’s the approach we should take when fake news threatens our organisation’s reputation.”

 Here are some practical ways PR professionals can battle fake news in their day-to-day roles: